Qusti/CTF_stuff/THM/Walkthrough_Expose.md

 ````

 So there is FTP, SSH, DNS domain, waste p2p encrypted file sharing software, and MQTT which is a home automation protocol running.
 FTP server allows anonymous login without a password so let's start there.
-There are no files but the welcome message is "220 Welcome to the Expose Web Challenge.".
+There are no files but the welcome message is `220 Welcome to the Expose Web Challenge.`.
-Went to "http://10.10.116.111:1337" with the browser and got a plank page with "EXPOSED" in it.
+Went to `http://10.10.116.111:1337` with the browser and got a plank page with "EXPOSED" in it.
 Let's use ffuf to try to find some directories.
 ````
 ffuf -w /usr/share/wordlists/dirb/big.txt -u http://10.10.116.111:1337/FUZZ
 ````